My Pet Humans

 This is perfect!
 He thinks I’m inside.
 Surely, if I catch him off guard from this angle, he’ll be taken unaware.

 I remain in position for a small eternity.
-Making sure he feels safe, I finally move toward the target.
-Inching out of my way out of the hiding spot, I’m careful not to move too quickly or snap a branch.
-Thankful for the soft grasses under my feet, I creep steadily, step by step, in silence.
+Making sure he feels safe, I finally inch my way out of the hiding spot.
+I’m careful not to move too quickly or snap a branch.
+Thankful for the soft grasses under my paws, I creep steadily, step by step, in silence.

 It’s time!